Do You Know the Basic Difference Between Condos and Co-ops

 A co-op owner doesn’t own real property and does not receive a deed when they buy an apartment.
 They do however become owners of personal property, i.e. they have shares in the entire building.
 The building is known as a cooperative housing corporation.
 These shares enable owners to own particular units or apartments through what are called proprietary leases.

 Monthly maintenance fees are charges that owners must pay.
-These maintenance costs cover salaries, utilities, and other operating expenses, as well as local property taxes, principal and interest payments, and any underlying mortgage.
+These maintenance costs cover salaries, utilities, and other operating expenses.
+They also include local property taxes, principal and interest payments, and any underlying mortgage.

 A typical co-op corporation will have a mortgage.
 It assumes responsibility for interest and principal payments.
 They are passed on to shareholders as part the maintenance fees.